duplicati/duplicati.github.io/index.md

 <div class="tile">
   <h2 class="post-title">Free software</h2>
   <p class="post-excerpt">Duplicati is free software.
 You can download and use it for free even for commercial purposes.
-And its source code is available in public and licensed under LGPL.</p>
+Source code is licensed under LGPL.
+Duplicati runs under Windows, Linux, MacOS.
+It requires .NET 4.5 or Mono.</p>
 </div>

 </div>